canonical/prometheus-k8s-operator/CONTRIBUTING.md

 automatically gathered host address is provided by `_relation_hosts()`.

-The `MetricsProvider` is responsible for forwarding scrape configuration, scrape target addresses, scrape metadata and alert rules to the Prometheus provider.
+The `MetricsEndpointProvider` is responsible for forwarding scrape configuration, scrape target addresses, scrape metadata and alert rules to the Prometheus provider.
 In doing so it also ensures that the alert rules have Juju topology labels and filters injected into